 Based on our review of the accounting record, the ERU did not consistently determine the cost of a spill.
 We noted the inconsistencies in the table below.
 We are unable to project costs for the "spills without recorded costs" because costs vary from spill to spill depending upon various factors.
-We were informed by the current Chief of the ERU that since he has been in office (January 2006), the costs are being recorded for every spill, regardless if recovery of the cost will be attempted.
+We were informed by the current Chief of the ERU that since he has been in office (January 2006), the costs are being recorded for spills, regardless if recovery of the cost will be attempted.
 We were also informed by him that prior to his administration the ERU only recorded costs if they were going to attempt cost recovery.

 Fiscal Year Total Spills Reported Spills with Recorded Costs Spills without Recorded Costs Percentage of Spills without Recorded Costs Total Costs Recorded

 2006 117 57 60 51.28% \$171,253.58

-2007 158 134 24 15.19% 81,045.29
+2007 158 134 24 15.1 9 % 81,045.29

 Total 275 191 84 30.55% \$252,298.87

-We believe the cost determination and recording process should be set out in Legislative rule.
+We believe the cost determination process should be set out in rule or policy to ensure the process is consistent and documented.